girino/nostr-media-uploader/README.md

 ## Telegram Bot

-The repository includes a Telegram bot (`telegram_bot.py`) that can automatically process links posted in a Telegram channel or group and upload them using `nostr_media_uploader.sh`.
+The repository includes a Telegram bot (`telegram_bot.py`) that can automatically process links and media files posted in Telegram channels or groups and upload them using `nostr_media_uploader.sh`.

+### Features

+- **Multi-Channel Support**: Configure multiple channels, each with its own profile
+- **Media File Processing**: Automatically downloads and processes photos, videos, and documents sent to the bot
+- **URL Processing**: Extracts and processes URLs from messages
+- **Configuration Reload**: Use `/reload` command in private chat to reload configuration without restarting
+- **Firefox Cookie Support**: Optional `--firefox` flag support (can be disabled with `--no-firefox`)
+- **Cross-Platform**: Works on Linux, Cygwin/Windows, and macOS

 ### Setup